EricGebhart/Simple_Process_REPL/README.md

 shorter names.

 But it's pretty nice for creating little processes that document themselves.
 And it's super cool to recompose old things into new processes.
-It's a fun little tool here.

 ## Execution